Detailed hand blender buying guide

 Click over for our in depth review of professional range model hand blender set by Bamix

 What’s it worth to you, and what can you afford to spend now ?
 Usually we feel you get what you pay for, but the most important thing is to make sure your money is going on something that’s going to be most useful to you.
 So you really have to think about what you want to use it for, otherwise you will start the build a useless collection of kitchen gadgets you don’t need.

-If you just want to try one out you can get basic starter models for between £10 and £20 (e.g. Russell Hobbs).
-These will simply be a plastic, on/off, chop/blend a little type of gadget.
-Mid range models about £40 -£70, (e.g. this Kenwood) and with these you can usually expand the functionality by adding accessories.
-Once you are going between £100 and £200 (but which Bamix should you buy!) you are paying for style, reputation, durability and of course functionality.
+If you just want to try one out you can get basic starter models which will simply be a plastic, on/off, one speed, chop/blend a little type of gadget.
+With mid range models you expand the functionality with accessories, the durability with perhaps a steel shaft, and the power with wattage or more speed (rpm) settings.
+Once you are going to the professional level , you are usually paying for quality, design, reputation, even more long lasting durability and of course better functionality.

 Have a look at the search box below to get an idea of prices.
 It’s only for the UK, so if you want to check the price of different models, click over to the top 15 and click the buttons to check it out in your own country.

 Type your search term in the box, and see availability, details, and prices on Amazon UK right now!